 Listen to live music

 Going to a live music event is another great idea for a date.
-Music has the power to bring people together, and live music can touch you in a unique way.
-Plus, because there are so many live music events, you’re sure to find something that appeals to both you and your date.
+Music has the power to bring people together, and watching it live can be uniquely affecting.
+Plus, because there are so many live music events, you’re sure to find something that appeals to you both.

-You can get tickets to a big-name act, head to a pub to discover local bands, go to a classical music concert, or attend a musical event at your local park.
-Listening and watching live music together also takes some of the pressure off, as you won’t have to fill the time with constant talking, but you can still enjoy feeling connected.
+You can get tickets to a big-name act, head to a pub to discover local bands, go to a classical music concert, or attend an event at your local park.
+Listening and watching live music together also takes some of the pressure off your date, as you won’t need to fill the time with constant conversation, but can still feel connected.

 4. Take a cooking class